relativitydev/relativity-trace-documentation/docs/user_documentation.md

 documents expanded from containers/archives.
 Please, refer to **Appending B** for field descriptions.

-**Warning:** Containers with many children documents (and nested containers) could produce significant number of expanded items in Relativity.
+>  **WARNING:** Containers with many children documents (and nested containers)
+> could produce significant number of expanded items in Relativity.

 Monitored Individuals
 ---------------------